MrFanCode/TravelMate-Hackathon-Codenection2026/README.md

 **Stakeholders:** solo travelers, group trip organizers, travel companions, and — indirectly — travel service providers who lose customers to planning friction and abandoned trips.

 **Similar apps and why they fall short:** Wanderlog is the closest existing competitor — it handles itinerary building well, but has no budget tracking, no group preference voting, and critically, no way to handle disruptions once a trip is underway.
 TripIt organizes bookings you've already made but doesn't help you plan or coordinate a group.
 Splitwise handles cost-splitting well but knows nothing about your itinerary.
+Newer entrants like Wonderplan and Mindtrip generate itineraries and track budget, but neither offers group voting, cost splitting, or a way to react automatically when a trip goes sideways mid-journey.
 None of them talk to each other, which is exactly the fragmentation problem TravelMate exists to solve.

 ### Our Solution